How to Field Strip and Clean The M&P 9mm

 If you have a Tactical Barrel

 I know some of you may be thinking, if I have a tactical barrel equipped for a compensator, suppressor, or silencer, I already know it has to come off and how to take it off.
-I was of the same train of thought, but over the years have talked to people who bought a tactical barrel not knowing what they were buying based solely on the look of the gun (let’s face it, it is a good look), or inherited a gun with a threaded barrel, for any of you who do fall into one of those categories.
+I was of the same train of thought, but over the years, I have talked to people who bought a tactical barrel not knowing what they were buying based solely on the look of the gun (let’s face it, it is a good look), or inherited a gun with a threaded barrel, for any of you who do fall into one of those categories.
 The cap on the end of your barrel will need to come off to clean your handgun.
 It is a straightforward process, as simple as any other hand-tightened nut.
-Grab on to the cap and twist (righty tighty, lefty loosey).
+Grab onto the cap and twist (righty tighty, lefty loosey).

 M&P 9mm Slide Removal